alaingalvan/a-trip-through-the-graphics-pipeline-book/chapter7-zstencil-processing.md

 In this installment, I’ll be talking about the (early) Z pipeline and how it interacts with rasterization.
 Like the last part, the text won’t proceed in actual pipeline order; again, I’ll describe the underlying algorithms first, and then fill in the pipeline stages (in reverse order, because that’s the easiest way to explain it) after the fact.

-### Interpolated values
+## Interpolated values

 Z is interpolated across the triangle, as are all the attributes output by the vertex shader.
 So let me take a minute to explain how that works.
 At this point I originally had a section on how the math behind interpolation is derived, and why perspective interpolation works the way it works.
-I struggled with that for hours, because I was trying to limit it to maybe one or two paragraphs (since it’s an aside), and what I can say now is that if I want to explain it properly, I need more space than that, and at least one or two pictures; a picture may say more than thousand words, but a nice diagram takes me about as long to prepare as a thousand words of text, so that’s not necessarily a win from my perspective 😄.
+I struggled with that for hours, because I was trying to limit it to maybe one or two paragraphs (since it’s an aside), and what I can say now is that if I want to explain it properly, I need more space than that, and at least one or two pictures; a picture may say more than thousand words, but a nice diagram takes me about as long to prepare as a thousand words of text, so that’s not necessarily a win from my perspective.
 Anyway, this is something of a tangent anyway, so I’m adding it to my pile of "graphics-related things to write up properly at some point".
 For now, I’m giving you the executive summary:

 Just linearly interpolating attributes (colors, texture coordinates etc.) across the screen-space triangle does not produce the right results (unless the interpolation mode is one of the "no perspective" ones, in which case ignore what I just wrote).
 However, say we want to interpolate a 2D texture coordinate pair $$(s,t)$$.
 It turns out you do get the right results if you linearly interpolate $$\frac{1}{w}$$, $$\frac{s}{w}$$ and $$\frac{t}{w}$$ in screen-space (w here is the homogeneous clip-space w from the vertex position), then per-pixel take the reciprocal of $$\frac{1}{w}$$ to get w, and finally multiply the other two interpolated fractions by w to get s and t.
 The actual linear interpolation boils down to setting up a plane equation and then plugging the screen-space coordinates in.
 And if you’re writing a software perspective texture mapper, that’s the end of it.
 But if you’re interpolating more than two values, a better approach is to compute (using perspective interpolation) [barycentric coordinates](https://en.wikipedia.org/wiki/Barycentric_coordinate_system) – let’s call them $$\lambda_0$$ and $$\lambda_1$$ – for the current pixel in the original clip-space triangle, after which you can interpolate the actual vertex attributes using regular linear interpolation without having to multiply everything by w afterwards.